 Noted for its abilities to help ward off illnesses, vitamin C is also one of the most powerful types of antioxidants.
 This nutrient is essential for basic blood vessel and bone function, and it also helps to protect body proteins.
 When consumed regularly, seniors are less likely to get sick and develop related illnesses.
 Fresh produce is the best source, with citrus fruits, red bell peppers, strawberries and broccoli containing high levels of vitamin C.

 Vitamin E is another antioxidant known for maintaining healthy skin.
 It also helps reduce cellular damage that can lead to diseases of the eyes.
 Nuts and vegetable oils are the best sources, but make sure you serve small amounts, as these are also high in calories and fat.

 Interested in learning more about senior health and wellness?
-Reach out to Home Care Assistance at 727-330-7862.
-We are a leading provider of senior care, including dementia, Alzheimer’s, and post-stroke care in Tampa.
+Reach out to Home Care Assistance at (727) 330-7862.
+We are a leading provider of senior care, including dementia, Alzheimer’s, and post-stroke care in Palm Harbor.
 Our caregivers are available on an hourly or live-in basis to help with errands, grocery shopping, preparing healthy meals, basic housework, medication pick up and reminders, encouraging physical activity and socialization, and can offer companionship and emotional support.